Parallax background

 Part 01 — The Question

 Ask Yourself "Remember the moment you fell in love.
 The electricity.
 The certainty.
 That feeling that you'd finally found your person.
-Now—be honest with yourself—where did that feeling go?"
+Now be honest: where did that feeling go?"

-We spend our lives searching for love, celebrating it, writing songs about it—and then we watch it fade.
+We spend our lives searching for love, celebrating it, writing songs about it.
+Then we watch it fade.
 Not through tragedy or betrayal, but through something far quieter: the slow drift into comfortable parallel existence.

 70%

-of long-term couples report experiencing a significant decline in romantic passion within the first two years together.
-You are not the exception—and you are not broken.
+of long-term couples report a significant decline in romantic passion within the first two years together.

 Part 02 — The Paradox